What Does It Cost To Hire A Patient Advocate?

 - How long it will take (days? weeks? months?)

-- Your location (you’ll pay more in a large city than you will in rural or middle-America.
+- Your location (you'll pay more in a large city)

-Hourly rates can be as low as less than $100 per hour and as high as $300 or $400 per hour or more.
+Hourly rates can be as low as $100 per hour and as high as $500 per hour or more.

 There are multiple ways advocates could charge you, including initial assessment fees, hourly rates, deposit to an hours bank, retainers, and project fees.

 Advocates will typically ask you to sign an agreement with them.
-The agreement will (or should) set out specific payment terms so you know what you’re being asked to sign up for.
+The agreement will (or should) set out specific payment terms.

 The cost of not hiring a patient advocate

 - What is your quality of life worth to you?
-What is life itself worth to you?
+How much better will your life be if you resolve this issue?

 So the real question about cost is this: What is peace of mind worth to you?
 Can you put a price on it?